 “Hi Ben, how are you going these days?
 Did you knew that when you track your competitors, your chances for beating them are 86% more likely?”

 “Hi Ben, here is our ultimate Competitor Analysis Spreadsheet to help you find your competitors better?”

-Or only, when they have exceptional customer support who are solving your problems in a matter of minutes, instead of waiting for two or three days.
+Or, when they have exceptional customer support which is solving your problems in a matter of minutes, instead of waiting two or three days.

-Your customers appreciate when you take care of them.
-It gives them a feeling that they are especially important to you.
+Your customers appreciate it when you take care of them.
+It gives them a feeling that they are just as important to you.
 Slowly, you will become their friend.